isaac-sim/IsaacLab/docs/source/features/tiled_rendering.rst

 Isaac Lab supports recording video clips during training using the `gymnasium.wrappers.RecordVideo <https://gymnasium.farama.org/main/_modules/gymnasium/wrappers/record_video/>`_ class.

-This feature can be enabled by using the following command line arguments with the training script:
+This feature can be enabled by installing ``ffmpeg`` and using the following command line arguments with the training script:

 * ``--video`` - enables video recording during training
 * ``--video_length`` - length of each recorded video (in steps)